Permafacture/data-oriented-pyglet/README.md

 Entities are "instances" defined through composition of Components.
 Each instance is actually just an integer (guid) that the Allocator can use to look up the instance's slice of the Components.
-Thus Entities are constructed by adding values to some subset of Components to the Allocator. ie, instead of having a class with an `__init__` functions, instances are created by calling allocator.add with some component values defined:
+Thus Entities are constructed by allocating values to some subset of Components in the Allocator. ie, instead of having a class with an `__init__` functions, instances are created by calling `allocator.add` with some component values defined:

-    def add_regular_polygon(n_sides,radius,pos,
+    def add_regular_polygon(n_sides,radius,pos,velocity,
                               color=(.5,.5,.5),allocator=allocator):
         pts = polyOfN(n_sides,radius)
         poly_verts = wind_vertices(pts)
+        pos = position
         polygon = {
           'render_verts': [(x+pos[0],y+pos[1],pos[2]) for x,y in poly_verts],
           'color'       : [color]*len(poly_verts),
           'position'    : pos,
+          'velocity'    : velocity,
           }
         guid = allocator.add(polygon)
         return guid